tyler-frazier/dsbook/src/describe.md

----
-description: >-
-  Locating and retrieving administrative subdivisions for your selected LMIC, as well as plotting boundaries and labelling each local government unit.
+# Locating and retrieving administrative subdivisions for your selected LMIC, as well as plotting boundaries and labelling each local government unit.
----

-# Projecting, Plotting and Labelling Administrative Subdivisions
+## Projecting, Plotting and Labelling Administrative Subdivisions

 We have had a bit of practice creating a theoretical environment, but now we will move to a more practical application.
 In this exercise you will learn how to **install a package** and **load a library of functions** into R, **install spatial data as a simple feature** and then **use the grammar of graphics** \(aka `ggplot::`\) to plot your geospatial data.
 To begin, install a package that will be used in order to describe and analyze our simple features.